swethaaj/truck-hub-datastructure/README.md

-# Enhancements/Chnages that could be done:
+# Enhancements/Changes that could be done:

--	Since the H2 Database is just IN memory Data base, its high volatile, as we should be using any Relational or Non Sql Databases to store the Data.

 -	Python script or some other way to initially clean the CSV file automatically.Get the clarifications  on the exact columsn data the user might need and use that as part 	of Application